p-rosit/cut/README.md

 )
 ```

+## Example tests

+Examples of tests, which double as tests for this library, can be found under

 ## Running tests

-To compile and run all tests in a directory one can use the bash script `unit_testing.sh`.
-All directories starting with "unit_tests" are assumed to only contain files to be tested, these will be compiled and run by the script.
-All files that match "unit_tests_*.c" are assumed to be test files which will be compiled and run.
-The script is a work in progress tho.
+To compile and run all tests in a directory one can use the bash script `run_cut.sh`.
+All directories starting with `tests` are assumed to only contain files to be tested, these will be compiled and run by the script.
+All files that match `test*.c` are assumed to be test files which will be compiled and run.
+To see specific usage of the script run `./run_cut.sh -h`.

 Tests can also be run on your own by compiling the test file and running the compiled code.